viamrobotics/camera-servers/README.md

 $ open output_image.jpeg
 ```

-## Adding a GRPC camera as a remote to your robot
+## Adding a gRPC camera as a remote to your robot

 ### Start the server on robot start up